sueszli/uwaterloos-sunshines/docs/report.md

 The primary dataset for this study consists of the publicly available sunshine lists from the University of Waterloo.
 This dataset provides both tabular and time-series data, as it includes annual checkpoints.
 To enrich this information, we plan to join it with data from `csrankings.org`, which contains scholar IDs.
 These IDs can then be used to query additional resources such as Google Scholar and the Semantic Scholar API, providing more detailed information about the research output of individual employees.

 By combining these datasets and API resources, the study aims to investigate the correlation between compensation and academic performance at the University of Waterloo.
-While specific research questions are yet to be formulated due to the exploratory nature of the approach, potential areas of inquiry include:

-- The relationship between changes in compensation and role over time
-- Correlation between academic performance metrics and salary
-- Potential gender-based salary disparities, inferred through natural language processing techniques applied to employee names
+While specific research questions are yet to be formulated due to the exploratory nature of the approach, potential areas of inquiry include: (1) The relationship between changes in compensation and role over time, (2) Correlation between academic performance metrics and salary and (3) Potential gender-based salary disparities, inferred through natural language processing techniques applied to employee names.

 We have selected the following data sources to support our study: